norswap/autumn/doc/B3-memoization.md

 [A3.
 How Autumn Works] (sub-section on "Vertical Backtracking").
 The role and mechanisms of context are explained in [B2.
 Context-Sensititive (Stateful) Parsing].

-Parsers may be invoked multiple times at the same position because Autumn *backtracks* (see [section A3] if this is unclear).
+Parsers may be invoked multiple times at the same position and with the same context because Autumn *backtracks* (see [section A3] if this is unclear).
 In some cases, these repeated invocations might add up to significant wasted time during the parse.

 Many parser frameworks based on [PEG] systematically memoize all the intermediate parse results.
 This is called *packrat parsing*.
 Some studies were made that suggest that this is in general